-&lt;sup>16 Previously defined in 42 CFR 447.502.
+33 Previously defined in 42 CFR 447.502.
 The February 2016 final Medicaid drug rule [CMS-2345-FC] replaced estimated acquisition cost with actual acquisition cost.

-- Usual and Customary Price (U&C): An amount that pharmacies charge for a particular drug for cash paying patients.
+- at a drug's acquisition; it does not include subsequent discounts or rebates from manufacturers to wholesalers or pharmacies.34 NADAC is derived from a voluntary survey based on wholesaler invoices.
+For chain pharmacies this may not include significant volume-based discounts if they accrue off-invoice at the corporate level rather than the pharmacy level.
+Also, not all drugs have a NADAC price.
+Despite its weaknesses, NADAC is an important pricing metric because it represents actual amounts paid within the supply chain.
+It is commonly used by Medicaid programs. - Actual Acquisition Cost (AAC) or State Actual Acquisition Cost (SAAC): A metric that is comparable to the NADAC, but is often derived from a state-administered survey to capture actual acquisition costs for pharmacies.
+Since it is state specific, and sometimes based on a mandatory survey, this term can be a more accurate price point than NADAC in that state.
+AAC and SAAC are often used for reimbursement from state Medicaid programs.
+Maryland has a SAAC, though it is not a mandatory survey.35 - Usual and Customary Price (U&C): An amount that pharmacies charge for a particular drug for cash paying patients.
 This amount is not defined and is set by the pharmacy, which explains why a cash customer can be quoted different prices for the same drug across different pharmacies.
-There is an incentive for pharmacies to charge very high U&Cs because payments from PBMs are usually based on a "lesser of" model in which they pay the lesser of the pharmacies to charge to cost (MAC).
+There is an incentive for pharmacies to charge very high U&Cs because payments from PBMs are usually based on a "lesser of" model in which they pay the lesser of the pharmacies' U&C or the PBMs' maximum allowable cost (MAC).
 This incentivizes pharmacies to set U&C prices that are high enough that they always trigger the MAC. - Maximum Allowable Cost (MAC): The maximum amount that a PBM will pay a pharmacy for a particular drug.
 This is based on a contractual agreement, but the pharmacy often does not know what the MAC is for each PBM, so the pharmacy generally submits inflated U&C prices to the PBM to ensure that it is reimbursed at the MAC.
 States set MACs for their Medicaid programs in some cases.
-Private insurers also have MACs - Federal Upper Limit (FUL): A maximum price that Medicaid programs will pay for certain generic drugs, usually 175% of AMP.
+Private insurers also have MACs. - Federal Upper Limit (FUL): A maximum price that Medicaid programs will pay for certain generic drugs, usually 175% of AMP.
 This is a term of art for the Medicaid program, but it is included because it sounds similar to the policy of upper payment limits. - Net Cost: The cost of a prescription drug after all rebates and discounts.
 There is no formal definition, statutory requirement, or formula for the net cost of a drug.
 Depending on the size of the rebates and other discounts, the net cost of the drug to the health care system can be significantly lower than the gross spend on the drug-based payment at the pharmacy, available in claims data.
-The example in Section XX demonstrates the concept of net price.
+The example in Section 3 C. demonstrates the concept of net price.